myTerminal/faded-presenter/README.md

 ## Features

 * Easy to use: drag-and-drop
-* Lesser dependencies
+* Less dependencies

 ## How to Use

 Open the web-page `index.html` in a web-browser that you want to present the slide-show in and drop a markdown file on the web-page.

-Follow the instructions shown on the page.
+Move to the next and previous slides by pressing the scroll *Right* and *Left* keys on the keyboard.

 ## Dependencies

 * jQuery
 * Showdown

+## To-do

+* Display slide numbers
+* Display progress
+* More transition effects

 ## Let me know